waltervanheuven/psychopy-on-M1/README.md

 Installation instructions for [latest version of PsychoPy (2025.1.1)](v2025.1.1.md)

 Latest version works natively on Apple Silicon Macs.
 However, vsync is not working properly on macOS Ventura/Sonoma/Sequoia.
 VSync works fine on macOS Monterey.
-Unfortunately, a number of components are not yet working because of issues with the PsychToolBox library (Sound, VoiceKey, Microphone, Webcam).
+Unfortunately, a number of components are not yet working because of issues with the Psychtoolbox library (Sound, VoiceKey, Microphone, Webcam).